back2Lobby/access-control/readme.md

     }
     ```

+3) If you have a roleable model, then add AccessControl's trait to your roleable model:

+    ```php
+    use Back2Lobby\AccessControl\Traits\isRoleable;
+    class Post extends Model
+    {
+        use isRoleable;
+    }
+    ```

-3) Now, to run AccessControl's migrations.
+4) Now, to run AccessControl's migrations.
 First publish the migrations into your app's `migrations` directory, by running the following command:

     ```
     php artisan vendor:publish --tag="access-control.migrations"
     ```

-4) Finally, run the migrations:
+5) Finally, run the migrations:

     ```
     php artisan migrate